Consistency Deep Equilibrium Models: Conclusion and Limitations

 We proposed C-DEQ, a framework that accelerates DEQ inference by distilling along a fixed FP-ODE trajectory.
 By leveraging the AA structural prior and balancing global and local consistency, C-DEQs map intermediate states directly to the equilibrium, enabling few-step inference while retaining the benefits of iterative solving.
-Extensive experiments across vision, language, and graph tasks demonstrate that C-DEQs achieves consistent 2-20$\times$ accuracy improvements over implicit DEQs under the same few-step inference budget, effectively narrowing the efficiency gap between implicit DEQs and explicit networks
+Extensive experiments across vision, language, and graph tasks demonstrate that C-DEQs achieves consistent 2-20$\times$ accuracy improvements over implicit DEQs under the same few-step inference budget, effectively narrowing the efficiency gap between implicit DEQs and explicit networks. \paragraph{Limitations.} C-DEQ accelerates inference by distilling a pretrained DEQ teacher, but still requires training the original teacher model.
+The learned consistency map also depends on the stability of the teacher trajectory: less stable DEQ dynamics may require more accurate teacher solving or stronger regularization.
+Moreover, our FP-ODE view mainly serves as a trajectory-selection perspective; stronger theoretical guarantees and adaptive solver-induced trajectories are left for future work.